jimboca/udi-poly-camect/README.md

 ## Version History

+- 0.2.1:
+  - __IMPORTANT__ Delete NS if running version prior to 0.2.0 !
+  - Added count of Camect's Configured and Connected in Controller
 - 0.2.0:
   - __IMPORTANT__ If using previous version you should delete the nodeserver and add it again.
     - Should be the last time, all address are unique and remembered so can not be duplicated